THE SALVATION ARMY PRESENTS THE

+The Center of Hope is a comprehensive solution, modeling a public/private partnership that leverages a 325-bed low-barrier emergency shelter, 72-bed permanent supportive housing, onsite medical and dental care, alongside an award-winning 175-bed drug and alcohol rehabilitation center – all at one location – a campus of freedom, a very Center of Hope.
 The campus, including four distinct facilities comprising over 190,000 square feet of program space on 6.9 acres, will transition thousands of homeless individuals annually from a life on the streets to a life of sustainable physical, emotional and spiritual health and ultimate autonomy.
 The result will be transformed lives, safer neighborhoods and business districts, and the real prospect of an end to chronic homelessness in our community.

 people experienced homelessness in 2019

-Children live below the poverty line
+of children live below the poverty line

-Orange County’s opulation
+people in Orange County’s opulation

 More than 384,000 residents of Orange County live in poverty

 The goal is not only to provide shelter for people living in the streets, but to provide comprehensive resources that make sustainable life change possible.

 Together we can break the cycle and meet human need in God’s name without discrimination.
 The Center of Hope is an ambitious, $60 million response to a high-profile community homeless epidemic.
 It is a 325-bed emergency and permanent supportive housing with medical and dental care facilities, a pet care center, and a 600-seat multi-purpose center to also serve as a chapel.

 The Homeless Throughput System is comprised of three major movements: Intervention, Transition, and Re-Integration.